friendly/VisCollin/dev/tinytable-pkgdown-issue.md

 3. **Documentation guidance:**
    If there's a working approach I've missed, documentation showing how to properly render styled tinytables in pkgdown examples would be helpful.

-### Use Case

-This is particularly important for packages that use tinytable to create publication-quality tables - users need to see the styled output in the documentation to understand what the functions produce.

 ### Environment